mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Mac OS X - Miscellaneous Items.md

 Note this might disable versioning for documents saved from some applications, but if that is not an issue just feel free to disable it.

+### Setting a ComputerName, HostName and LocalHostName in Mac OS X.

+You can check the values of ComputerName, HostName and LocalHostName using `scutil --get` like this:

+    scutil --get ComputerName
+    scutil --get HostName
+    scutil --get LocalHostName

+And you can set those values using `scutil --set` like this:

+    sudo scutil --set ComputerName 'yourHostName'
+    sudo scutil --set HostName 'yourHostName'
+    sudo scutil --set LocalHostName  'yourHostName'

 ***

 *Cheat Sheet - Mac OS X - Miscellaneous Items (c) by Jack Szwergold*